AdrianMarasigan/Software-Engineering-Learnings/Mini-Projects/Floppy Bird Clone/README.md

 ## Planning and Implementing the Code
 This project was based off of a Geeksforgeeks article on how to build the [flappy bird game](https://www.geeksforgeeks.org/how-to-make-flappy-bird-game-in-pygame/).

-The original code was based off of just functions.
+The original code only had functions.
 I spent time to understand what was going on and decided to break it out into classes for the game, the config, and loading images.
-After I made these updates, I decided to split up the files instead:
+After I made the class updates, I decided to split up the classes into separate files instead:
 - config.py
 - game.py
 - image_loader.py
 - main.py
 - requirements.txt

+The files you see are the updates as of 10/17/2023.
+Thinking back, I should've have created additional classes within the game file.
+If I were to do it again, I would create the following classes and the associated methods in the game.py file:
+- FlappyBird
+  - initialize_game
+  - run
+  - start_game_loop
+  - is_game_over
+  - end_game
+- Bird
+  - flap
+  - update
+  - draw
+  - is_colliding
+- Pipe
+  - update
+  - draw

 ## Getting Started